-Claire’s thought-provoking works draws on the theme of waste and the impact that humans have on their surroundings.
+Claire’s thought-provoking works draw on the themes of waste and the impact that humans have on their surroundings.

 Her pieces include thousands of fragments of colourful waste polythene frozen in time, and nature combined with plastics.